Mercy Aigbe: Early life

 Mercy Aigbe was born on 1 January 1978 in Edo State to Pa Aigbe and Mrs. Abisola Grace Owodunni.
 She hails from Benin city which is the capital of Edo State.
 She is the second child in a family of five.
 She had her primary education at St. Francis primary school and attended Maryland Comprehensive Secondary School Ikeja, Lagos State.
 She is also an alumnus of The Polytechnic, Ibadan, Oyo State, where she received her OND in Financial Studies.
 In 2001, Mercy Aigbe graduated from University of Lagos with a degree in Theater Arts.

 Career

 Mercy Aigbe kicked off her acting career by starring in some soap operas, including the popular TV drama series "Papa Ajasco."
 Professionally, Mercy joined the Nollywood industry fully in 2006 and acted in the movie that brought her into the limelight 'Ara,' a movie produced by Remi Olupo in Ibadan, Oyo State.
 She founded "Mercy Aigbe Gentry School of Drama" in 2016.

+In 2026, Mercy Aigbe starred in the romantic drama Everything Is New Again, which premiered worldwide on 28 January and began screening in Nigerian and West African cinemas, drawing attention for its bold storytelling and Aigbe's compelling lead performance.